 As coaching becomes more prevalent, companies are recognising the importance of building a coaching culture within their organisation.
 This involves employees at all level with the intent of growing their skills to help them achieve their professional goals.
 There are various modes that companies have adopted in designing their coaching culture, including hiring external coaches, designating or employing internal coach practitioners, as well as equipping leaders and managers with the necessary coaching skills.

-What does a successful coaching culture look like?
 In 2014, there was a research conducted in partnership between International Coach Federation (ICF) and the Human Capital Institute (HCI) on Building a Coaching Culture.
 It examines the ways in which companies and leaders establish and support a coaching culture and to further identify the motivation, application and outcomes of coaching practices today.

 The following webcast hosted by Human Capital Institute (HCI), ICF Director of Research and Education Mark Ruth and Hewlett-Packard Executive Coach Shawna Corden, PCC, covers the findings of the research and shares some powerful insights on the use of coaching in organisations today.